mmiguel6288code/logarhythm/docs/logarhythm/logarhythm.md

         ...
         [doctest :ERROR] this goes to the file
         >>> os.remove('test.log')

+        ```

     `handler_add(self, handler, use_logger_formatter=True)`
-    :   Add a handler as defined in the logging module.
+    :   Add a handler from the standard logging module to the logarhythm module.
+        This can be used to provide the full flexibility of the standard logging module for special handlers like rotating file handlers, socket handlers, etc.

+        The optional parameter use_logger_formatter, when set to True will change the formatting of added handler to match the logarhythm logger's.
+        If set to False, then whatever formatter the provided handler was configured with will be used.

+        ```
         >>> sio = StringIO()
         >>> s = logging.StreamHandler(sio)
         >>> fh = logging.FileHandler('test_handler_add.log',mode='w')